mauriciogracia/OIE-ng/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.4.

 ## Development server
-Download the sourcecode and install all the dependencies
+Download the sourcecode and install all the dependencies (nvm 12)

 $npm ci